Brandon Winey

-Brandon Joseph Winey (born January 27, 1978) is an American former professional football offensive tackle who played in the National Football League (NFL) for the Washington Redskins and New York Giants.
-He played college football at Louisiana State University and was selected by the Miami Dolphins in the sixth round of the 2001 NFL draft.
+Brandon Joseph Winey (born January 27, 1978) is an American former professional football player who was an offensive tackle in the National Football League (NFL) for the Washington Redskins and New York Giants.
+He played college football for the LSU Tigers and was selected by the Miami Dolphins in the sixth round of the 2001 NFL draft.
 Winey attended Washington-Marion Magnet High School in Lake Charles, Louisiana.

 On April 12, 2014, Winey was arrested for the shooting of LSU player Tahj Jones after an argument.
 In January 2015, a grand jury declined to indict Winey.